 O'Hara's is a lot bigger than it looks from the outside, with a large bar area dominating the space where the entrance is, a small dining space to the left, and two more rooms to the right that have a mix of chairs and bench seats.
 With its old-fashioned hanging lights, ceiling beams, use of dark woods throughout, and slightly echoey acoustics, O'Hara's has both the feel of an old-Boston watering hole (Doyle's in Jamaica Plain comes to mind) and some of the classic urban pubs that are found across the Atlantic in Dublin.
 The eatery has a different look from its lesser-known sister restaurant--Paddy's Pub in West Newton--with Paddy's being smaller and slightly mellower, while O'Hara's tends to have a bit more of a bustling vibe to it.

 In some ways, O'Hara's is more of a restaurant than a pub, and its menu tends to reflect this.
-In addition to Irish pub staples such as a hearty shepherd's pie with ground beef, mashed potatoes, veggies, and gravy, a creamy chicken curry, and tender fish and chips, the restaurant also offers such varied items as chicken bites, Portuguese-style mussels, French dip, a Montreal burger, chicken and asparagus risotto, ravioli, eggplant parm, London broil, blackened salmon, pizzas (these are similar to the excellent pizzas at Paddy's Pub), and calzones.
-A few highlights here include the warm and comforting French onion soup; tender fried calamari which can be ordered Rhode Island-style; lean steak tips in a zesty house-made marinade (the tips can also be ordered Kilkenny-style, with mushrooms, onions, and whipped potatoes); thin-crust pizzas that come loaded with various toppings and include both individual and family-sized options; large, juicy burgers that can be ordered with the aforementioned Montreal seasoning as well as bacon, bleu cheese, fried eggs, and more; the also aforementioned fish and chips, which are made using fresh haddock and come with a delicious tartar sauce; and specials such as an outstanding macaroni and cheese with Buffalo chicken on top.
+In addition to Irish pub staples such as a hearty shepherd's pie with ground beef, mashed potatoes, veggies, and gravy, a creamy chicken curry, and tender fish and chips, the restaurant also offers such varied items (depending on the season and the specials) as chicken bites, Portuguese-style mussels, French dip, chicken and asparagus risotto, ravioli, eggplant parm, London broil, blackened salmon, pizzas (these are similar to the excellent pizzas at Paddy's Pub), and calzones.
+A few highlights here include the warm and comforting French onion soup; tender fried calamari which can be ordered Rhode Island-style; an absolutely delicious Montreal burger with a mix of garlic, black pepper, and other seasonings; lean steak tips in a zesty house-made marinade (the tips can also be ordered Kilkenny-style, with mushrooms, onions, and whipped potatoes); thin-crust pizzas that come loaded with various toppings and include both individual and family-sized options; large, juicy burgers that can be ordered with the aforementioned Montreal seasoning as well as bacon, bleu cheese, fried eggs, and more; the also aforementioned fish and chips, which are made using fresh haddock and come with a delicious tartar sauce; and specials such as an outstanding macaroni and cheese with Buffalo chicken on top.
 Desserts include various specials such as a moist red velvet cake, and drinks include beer, wine, mixed drinks, and a good number of Irish whiskeys and scotches.

 While O'Hara's may seem like a household name to those who live, work, or commute in the Newton Highlands area, it really isn't that well-known a spot outside of the immediate area.
 And it just feels like a hidden gem to those who happen to stumble upon it, with the attractive exterior of this Irish spot seeming to beckon people to wander in for a bite to eat and a drink or two.
 A big thumbs-up to O'Hara's, which is certainly among this writer's favorite Irish spots in the Greater Boston area.